kev-hoang/Chat-Anyone/README.md

 ## Issues

+1. If forked and hosting, please use your ip address and port 8080.
+For some reason, localhost is not serving my css.
-1. On refresh - socket connects before the previous one disconnects.
+2. On refresh - socket connects before the previous one disconnects.
 Persistence can be shown if you leave a page and return after 5 seconds.
-2. Responsive design is a bit off.
+3. Responsive design is a bit off.
 Need to adjust media sizes.

 ##Future Implementations